 This is a variation of the cut-and-grow-again system in which plants are grown at high densities, and harvested as ‘baby’ leaves.
 Loose-leafed types, such as the Salad Bowl varieties, are especially good for baby leaf production, though also worth considering are the cos types, such as Loboits and Little Gem, which don’t form heads when grown close together.

 Growing lettuces for baby leaves is quite straight forward since transplants are never used.
-Instead, the seed are sown where the plants are to grow and develop.
-Large, compost-filled containers such as grow bags and troughs are ideal for this system, though seed can also be sown in the ground where the soil is relatively weed-free.
+Instead, the seed are scattered directly where the plants are to grow and develop.
+Large, compost-filled containers such as grow bags and troughs are ideal for this system.
+Seed can also be sown in the ground, but weeding is difficult as the plants are so close do choose a site where the soil is relatively weed-free.

-To get started, sow seeds about 1cm apart in rows 10 to 12cm from each other.
+To get started, the seed can be scattered over the area, or sown into rows, about 1cm apart in rows 10 to 12cm from each other.
 After they have emerged, thin out the seedlings, leaving 2 to 3cm between them.
 To harvest, cut the leaves when they are 10 to 15cm tall, leaving a 1 to 2cm stump – the plants will regrow to give at least one more cut.

-There are three main sowing times for outdoor crops, each of which is treated differently to get the best crop:
+There are three main sowing times for outdoor crops:

-- For early crops: If you are using containers, sow them undercover from mid-February to mid-March – they are then put outdoors when the seedlings are established and the weather warms up.
-If the soil is dry enough, you could try sowing outdoors directly into the ground, though the area will need to be covered with a cloche or cold frame until the weather warms up.
+For early crops: If you are using containers, sow them undercover from mid-February to mid-March – they are then put outdoors when the seedlings are established and the weather warms up.

 Whatever you do, don’t the let plants dry out: otherwise there will be a check in growth.
 This is a particular problem with container-grown plants, so in dry spells, be sure to water the plants thoroughly.
 One way to do this is to place the containers in shallow trays filled with water – this maintains a reservoir of moisture that will last for days.